 What taxes do travel nurses pay?

-You will need to pay three taxes as an independent contractor.
+You may need to pay four taxes as an independent contractor.

 - Federal income taxes according to your tax bracket.